open-cogsci/osdoc/content/pages/download.md

 	<b>Python 2</b> Windows no installation required (.zip)
 </a>

 ### Mac OS

+[This article](https://support.apple.com/en-in/guide/mac-help/mh40616/mac) on the Mac OS support site explains how to override the security settings of Mac OS that will by default prevent OpenSesame from launching.

 <a role="button" class="btn btn-default btn-align-left" href="$url-osx-dmg-py3$">
 	<b>Python 3</b> Mac OS package (.dmg)